prcutler/paulcutler.org/content/posts/2021-02-15-always-learning/index.md

  to make the applet and the [denonavr](https://github.com/scarface-4711/denonavr) Python module to control the receiver.

 That led me down a path of looking into making a hardware project to make a dial to control the volume.
-Adafruit has a [great tutorial on building one](https://learn.adafruit.com/media-dial/overview), but I don’t have a 3D printer (yet).
+Adafruit has a [great tutorial on building one](https://learn.adafruit.com/media-dial/overview) using Circuit Python, but I don’t have a 3D printer (yet).

 That led me into looking more into the `denonavr` Python module - which is also the same module that powers [Home Assistant](https://www.home-assistant.io/).
 I’ve now reinstalled Home Assistant - it’s been a couple of